lookit/lookit-docs/docs/source/researchers-prep-stimuli.rst

   You do **not** need to "set up a web server" (they will assume you want to do something more complicated and run backend code).

 * GitHub repo: This is also free!
 And it offers the advantage that you can keep track of any changes to your stimuli over time in a very robust, transparent way.
 This may be especially handy when you go to publish your work - all your stimuli are already publicly available, with changes logged.
+If you choose to use GitHub to host images/video/audio, it needs to be set up as a public repo - if the files are in a private repo, Lookit won't have the access credentials needed to display them during the study.
   You may be most familiar with Github as a place to store and collaborate on code, but it can be used for any files.
 There are detailed directions available in the `Lookit stimuli template repo <https://github.com/lookit/lookit-stimuli-template>`_ for putting your own stimuli on GitHub - no experience required!

 * `Google Cloud Storage <https://cloud.google.com/storage>`_: This is free or very cheap and again fairly straightforward to use.
 We haven't used it personally, so if you do, please consider adding to these instructions!